issalig/toshiba_air_cond/README.md

 I will use an optocoupler because it simplifies things and also isolates microcontroller from the rest of the system.

 - Air conditioning side:
-Signal is around 15.6 volts when 1 and 14 when 0.
-Zener diode provides 13V reference, so signal is 1V ..
-2.6V and after diode (0.7V drop) is 0.3V ..
-1.9V, enough to activate photodiode (1.2V) when 1 and to not activate it when 0.
+Voltage is around 15.6 volts when "1" and 14 when "0".
+A zener diode in reversed position provides 13V reference given that voltage is in the range [14, 15.6] and is > 13V.
+Thus, the signal is now in the range [1V, 2.6V].
+Then, after diode 1N4001 (0.7V drop) voltage is 0.3V ..
+1.9V, enough to activate the photodiode (1.2V) when "1" and to not activate it when "0".

 IR led from optocouple drops 1.2v, and from signal we have a difference of 15.6V-13V=2.6V, thus 2.6V-1.2V=1.4V/100ohm = 14mA which has a maximum CTR=140%
 Ic=3.3, If=14